happyCoder85/next-js-training/02-CoreReactPrinciples/07-Practice.md

 #### Key Improvements

 **Semantic HTML:**
-The <li> element is now correctly placed inside PostList.jsx to ensure that list items are rendered properly within the <ul>.
+The li element is now correctly placed inside PostList.jsx to ensure that list items are rendered properly within the ul.

 **Props Usage:**
 The props in Post.jsx are accessed and rendered appropriately without unused code.